5cYth14N/Comms-practice/README.md

 Here is the windows version:
 https://github.com/5cYth14N/Comms-practice/releases/download/Morse/MorsePractice18.zip

-Symbols are added to full drop sessions in both versions!
+CM113 drop session is in all versions!
 Have fun!
-Drop session results are fixed!